‘Once a cesarean, always a cesarean’ is a common misconception. Read on to learn why you should try for a VBAC.

 - VBAC may be better for baby and the mother

 As a baby moves down the birth canal, it picks up healthy bacteria and yeast that are found in the mother’s body.
-Medicine is discovering that this microflora may reduce the baby’s chances of developing obesity, allergies and diabetes in later life.
+This microflora may reduce the baby’s chances of developing obesity, allergies and diabetes in later life.

-Mothers benefit from experiencing less pain after delivery.
-With quick recovery that characterises most normal deliveries, mothers are on their feet the same day and are able to breastfeed and take care of the newborn without pain.
+Mothers with a VBAC have less pain after delivery.
+They are back on their feet the same day and are able to promptly begin breastfeeding and take care of the newborn and their elder child.

 - Most women can try for VBAC